 We can't say for sure, but please know it will be as soon as the Pastors, Elders, Homecoming Team, and Midian Team are comfortable with it!

 When the building opens back up, will I have to wear a mask?

 Masks are strongly suggested, especially if you're in an at-risk group.
 But they will not be required.

 What about the MVF Kids Ministry?

 Because we want to protect our youngest family members, MVF Kids will open when things are fully open up again- schools, malls, etc...
 At this point, we aren't sure when that will be and what systems will be in place to keep them safe, but we're working on it.
-In the meantime, we are hosting smaller gatherings of kiddos like our Friday Fundays on July 17 and 31st for K-5th graders.
-Due to the Stay At Home order earlier this year, we do anticipate needing additional nursery volunteers in the next 9-12 months. ;)
+In the meantime, we are hosting smaller gatherings of kiddos like our Friday Fundays and kids are also encouraged to attend our outdoor Sunday services.

 What precautions are being taken for when the building opens up?

-We've started prepping for that since the MVF Work Day.
-We'll continue with deep cleaning inside and outside the building.
+We're already prepping for that.
+We'll continue with deep cleaning inside and outside the building, and we've purchased a special spray for our auditorium chairs.
 We're also increasing our volunteers because there will be a need for cleaning and disinfecting restrooms, door handles, and hospitality supplies during and between services, youth group meetings, and other large gatherings.
 So if you're looking for a place to jump in...